Multipartite Entanglement: A Journey Through Geometry

+We introduce the four-qubit {\it entropic fill}, denoted as $F_4:=(3^{7/6}/2)V^{2/3}$, with $V$ being the tetrahedron volume, given in Eq.~\eqref{volume}.
+The prefactor $3^{7/6}/2$ ensures the normalization $0\leq F_4\leq1$.
+As will be explained, the exponent $2/3$ contributes to additivity of $F_4$.
+We now prove that $F_4$ is a GME measure for four-qubit pure states.

-{\it Proof}.---For a 4-qubit pure system, there are two types of biseparable states: one-to-other biseparable and two-to-other biseparable.
+(\textit{A}){\it $F_4$ satisfies the ``genuine'' requirement}.---For a four-qubit pure system, there are two types of biseparable states: one-to-other biseparable and two-to-other biseparable.
 In the case of one-to-other biseparable states, all four quantities $A_0$, $A_1$, $A_2$, and $A_4$ are zero, resulting in a tetrahedron with zero volume.
-For two-to-other biseparable states, one of the three quantities $A_1$, $A_2$, and $A_3$ is zero, leading to a tetrahedron with zero volume as well.
+For two-to-other biseparable states, one of the three quantities $A_1$, $A_2$, or $A_3$ is zero, leading to a tetrahedron with zero volume as well.